 - Best Stereotype Wrapped Up in a Caricature: A visit to the Buckhorn Saloon and Museum makes you ponder some of life’s deeper questions, such as “Why don’t more museums let you walk around with a beer in hand?”
 There are no easy answers.
 This is the Old West on a platter, with exhibits on blood-thirsty desperadoes and lots of taxidermied animal heads.
 Definitely not for everyone.

-- Best Sensory Overload (San Antonio): Excess, thy name is mariachi.
-To set the scene perfectly, you need a table by the river, a rather large platter of Tex-Mex food in front of you, a frozen margarita at your right hand, and the aforesaid mariachis, belting out some standard, such as "Guadalajara, no te rajes,” with great bravado.
-They must of course be topped with their large sombreros and one of them plucking the strings of one of those large bass guitars.
-Lesser mortals might well recoil from the stimulation of so many nerve cell receptors.
-But you can placidly take it all in, comfortable in the knowledge that you have reached the promised land of travel brochures.
-Congratulations.
+- Best Sensory Overload: Excess, thy name is mariachi.
+To set the scene, you need a table by the river, a large platter of nachos in front of you, a frozen margarita, and strolling musicians wearing large sombreros and belting out a standard like “Guadalajara, no te rajes,” with great bravado.
+You will be expected to tip, but the music is rousing and authentic, and you be comfortable in the knowledge that you have reached the promised land of travel brochures.

-- Best Way to Take the "Walk" out of River Walk (San Antonio): Big boats on a small river -- there's something very Texas about this, as there is about the boat captain's monologue.
+- Best Way to Take the "Walk" out of River Walk: Big boats on a small river -- there's something very Texas about this, as there is about the boat captain's monologue.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.